rooooooooob/cardano-ledger-specs/shelley/chain-and-ledger/formal-spec/issues.md

 Questions and Outstanding Issues

-1. Where should I put this?
+1. Should I go ahead with native multicurrency and NFT support?

 2. Do we want to separate the cases when script validation fails because of execution-cost issues and when it fails in the usual way?
+Besides having them result in different errors.

 3. Staking rights of script addresses: